Xsyon: Quests

 Players can create Quests, listed on tribal totems for other players to perform.
 These can be used as a way of trading for items whilst players are offline.
 Three different types of quests are available: Collect, Hunt and Craft.
 As well as providing an exchange of goods, the quests also generate 'Experience Points' for both parties.
 The amount of experience gained depends upon the quantity and rarity of quest goals and difficulty of travel in order to attain and complete the quest.

 Events

 Xsyon is supported by a team of 'Guides' that assists players and run regular weekend events.
 Events involve players in a range of contests and activities including PvP tournaments, scavenger hunts, obstacle courses and fashion shows.

-Pricing Model

-Since Xsyon was first made available the pricing has changed multiple times:

-March 2010

-Xsyon as made available to pre-order for $39.99.

-This price grants 2 months of game time, after which a monthly subscription of $14.99 was applied.

-Pre-order customers were gradually granted access to the game prior to the March 2011 release.
-During this time a subscription was not required and the two-months game time included in the pre-order was not consumed.

-March 2011

-On release, the $39.99 initial purchase remained.

-21 November 2012

-Prices for accounts and subscriptions had been reduced as follows.

-3 December 2012

-Feature-limited free to play was introduced.
-New and returning players can play for free with limitations on in-game features.

-1 October 2014

-Subscription raised back to $14.99.
-Monthly, quarterly, biannual and yearly prices increased proportionately.

-Initial purchase unchanged at $29.99.

-8 December 2014

-Free-to-play play no longer available for new players.

-Players with a lapsed subscription can play for free with limited skills.

-17 December 2015

-Xsyon switched to a one time buy-to-play price ($29.99) allowing for unlimited and unrestricted game play.

 Accolades

 In March 2011, Xsyon was chosen as the featured game in Massively's 'Choose My Adventure' series.

-In April 2011, Xsyon was the subject of Massively's 'Community Detective Issue'.
+The following month, Xsyon was the subject of Massively's 'Community Detective Issue'.
 In January 2013, Xsyon was voted as the #2 Best P2P MMO on MMOSite's Reader's Choice contest.
 In January 2015, Xsyon was voted as the #3 Best Sandbox MMO of 2014 on MMOGames.